GluuFederation/docs-ce-prod/docs/source/admin-guide/openid-connect.md

 ## Client Registration / Configuration

 OAuth clients need a `client_id` and `redirect_uris` to indicate to the Authorization Server where users should be redirected post authorization.

-Clients can be dynamically registered or created manually in oxTrust.
+Clients can be created manually in oxTrust or dynamically registered via the standard API.

-### Dynamic client registration
-OpenID Connect defines a standard API where clients can register themselves-- [Dynamic Client Registration](http://openid.net/specs/openid-connect-registration-1_0.html).
-The registration URL can be found at the configuration endpoint: `https://<hostname>/.well-known/openid-configuration`.

-It may be prefereable to **not allow** clients to dynamically register themselves!
-To disable this endpoint, in the oxAuth JSON properties, set the `dynamicRegistrationEnabled` value to False.

-Client expiration is controlled by `dynamicRegistrationExpirationTime` oxauth configuration property (in seconds).
-By default it is set to `-1` which means client without expiration.
-(Both `0` and `-1` mean that client will not expire. )

 ### Manual client registration
 To add a client manually in oxTrust, navigate to `OpenID Connect` > `Client` and click the `Add Client` button to access the following forms: